 - As soon as you can, unpack your food and put it straight in the freezer

-- Defrosted food can last up to a 5 days in your fridge
+- Defrosted food can last 4 days in your fridge

 - Watch your happy dog wait for their meal – it’ll be gone in a flash

-- Take out a subscription so you never run out of pet food again
+- Take out a subscription so you never run out of dog food again

-Use our meal calculator below to see how much food you should be feeding – weigh your dog and check against what is considered a normal weight for your breed.
+- Use our meal calculator to see how much food you should be feeding – weigh your dog and check against what is considered a normal weight for your breed.

 A little too thin or a little overweight?

 Every animal is an individual, they gain and lose weight depending on their life stage, metabolism and how much food and exercise they have.

 If you are not sure if your dog is a little too thin or fat, just feel their ribs – are they a little too boney or are their ribs too covered?
 Whichever the case adjust your feeding (including treats) accordingly.

 Have a look at these images to help you: